-A Workers’ Compensation Attorney Dedicated To Clients
+A Workers’ Compensation Attorney Dedicated To Injured Workers

 Laws in Missouri and Illinois work to protect injured workers and help them get back to their jobs.
-In both states, employees who sustain injuries may able to receive a variety of benefits, including:
+In both states, employees who sustain injuries may be able to receive a variety of benefits, including:

 - Temporary total disability (TTD): This can replace lost wages and is dependent upon the amount of money a person earns.